jamesAlhassan/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Prototype: void print_times_table(int n);
 If n is greater than 15 or less than 0 the function should not print anything

+101-natural.c -  program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded)